MarkoDevelop/laravel-push-notifications/README.md

 # Send pushes with Laravel

-This is a wrapper around
+This is a helper that takes away the pain of setting specific calls for Android and iOS pushes.

 ## Installation